An Avant-Garde Love Story: Goncharova and Larionov’s Romance

-Valentine’s Day is coming up so it’s high time to get into the romantic mood.
-Since it’s already been our little tradition to feature a love story, this year can be no different and today I’ll show you an avant-garde love story, not because it’s very different from all other ones, but because it involves two avant-garde artists from Russia at dawn of the 20th century.
-Time for Goncharova and Larionov’s romance!
+Today I’ll show you an avant-garde love story, not because it’s very different from all other ones, but because it involves two avant-garde artists from Russia at the dawn of the 20th century.
+Time for Natalia Goncharova and Mikhail Larionov’s romance!

-Those who believe in numerology would say that their fate was written straightaway in the numbers: Mikhail was born on the 3rd of June, Natalia a month later, on the 3rd of July of 1881.
-Just month apart, they arrived in the same year to the School of Painting, Sculpture, and Architecture since both the families moved to Moscow the same year.
+Those who believe in numerology would say that the fate of these two was written in the numbers from the start: Mikhail was born on the 3rd of June, and Natalia a month later, on the 3rd of July of 1881.
+Just a month apart, they arrived at the School of Painting, Sculpture, and Architecture in the same year, as both families had moved to Moscow the same year.
 (There are no coincidences in life, one could say.)
-Although Natalia enrolled into sculpture course, whereas Mikail chose painting (he studied under the painter Konstantin Korovin), soon they met and fell for each other.
-Larionov was not the best student, he often skipped classes and was defiant of school rules, while Natalia was a dedicated student who after 3 years resigned from her 10-year-long course convinced by her boyfriend who saw in her a painter, not a sculptor.
+Although Natalia enrolled in a sculpture course, Mikail chose painting (he studied under the painter Konstantin Korovin), and soon they met and fell for each other.
+Larionov was not the best student, he often skipped classes and was defiant of school rules, while Natalia was a dedicated student who, after three years, resigned from her ten-year-long course convinced by her boyfriend who saw a painter in her, not a sculptor.

-The lovers didn’t care about the conventions of their era: they moved in together although they weren’t married, which upset Natalia’s parents who first didn’t accept poor Mikhail but later they changed their mind when Tretyakov Gallery bought his first painting.
-The couple was allowed to move into the apartment owned by Natalia’s parents and lived there until 1915, living a scandalous lifestyle: they founded avant-garde groups (such as Jack of Diamonds), walked topless in the wealthy streets of Moscow (Natalia), was kicked out from school (Mikhail), had a trial on alleged pornography in nude life studies in one of exhibitions (Natalia), tattoed himself and other people (Mikhail).
+The lovers didn’t care about the conventions of their era: they moved in together although they weren’t married, which upset Natalia’s parents who first didn’t accept poor Mikhail but later they changed their mind when the Tretyakov Gallery bought his first painting.
+The couple was allowed to move into an apartment owned by Natalia’s parents where they lived until 1915, living a scandalous lifestyle: they founded avant-garde groups (such as Jack of Diamonds), walked topless in the wealthy streets of Moscow (Natalia), was kicked out from school (Mikhail), had a trial on alleged pornography in nude life studies in one of the exhibitions (Natalia), tattoed himself and other people (Mikhail).

 When Jack of Diamond’s exhibition became a huge scandal for the avant-garde nature of the works exhibited, the couple didn’t stop pushing the boundaries of bourgeoisie taste dominating Moscow.
-In 1912 Mikhail invented a new trend in painting, Rayonism, which was a style representing the physical world by means of colour and light.
-Proud Natalia spoke of him: “Larionov is my conscience in work, my tuning-fork.
-My touchstone for whether I do false.
-We are very different, and he sees me from inside of me, not of him.
-Like I see him.”
+In 1912 Mikhail invented a new trend in painting, Rayonism, which was a style representing the physical world by means of color and light.
+Proud Natalia said of him:

-Surprisingly, the two found new life partners when in Paris: Natalia got together with a family friend Orest Ivanovich Rosenfeld, editor-in-chief of the newspaper Populaire, and Mikhail with his secretary and model Alexandra (Sashenka) Tomilina (she even moved into the same block of flats and rented there an apartment below).
-Apparently in order to facilitate Larionov’s work who would spend days at Tomilina’s, but returned home for the night.
-Both artists accepted their new unions, they still worked together and travelled for holidays with both their ‘dear friends’.
+Surprisingly, the two found new life partners when in Paris: Natalia got together with a family friend Orest Ivanovich Rosenfeld, editor-in-chief of the newspaper Populaire, and Mikhail with his secretary and model Alexandra (Sashenka) Tomilina (she even moved into the same block of flats and rented the apartment below).
+This was apparently in order to facilitate Larionov’s work, who would spend days at Tomilina’s, but returned home for the night.
+Both artists accepted their new unions, but they still worked together and traveled for holidays with both their ‘dear friends’.
 They even eventually decided to marry, yet as Natalia explained, it was only for legal reasons, so that each could inherit the rights to the art of another.